AamirSheikh00/Machine_Learning_and_Data_Science/README.md

 ## Projects

-There are three projects included, which made with all the tools that were used in the exercises:
+There are three projects included :

 * [Heart Disease Classification]()
     * Made With: Jupyter Notebook